Another knowledge product from Chaco Canyon Consulting specially designed for busy people…

 Details and how to order

-After your purchase is approved, ClickBank will present a page that contains a link to a page where you can download your item immediately.
-This item requires the Adobe Acrobat Reader 5.0 or later or Adobe Acrobat 5.0 or later.
-You can load it onto your computer or PDA.
-Or print it on any standard black-and-white or color printer.
+After your purchase is approved, ClickBank presents a page that contains a link to a page where you can download your item immediately.
+You can load it onto your computer or mobile device, or print it.
 Your satisfaction is guaranteed by ClickBank's return policy.
-Price: USD 7.77 per copy.
-Call for volume or site license pricing at the phone number below.

-Order "52 Tips for Resuming Paused Projects" by credit card, for USD 7.77 each, using ClickBank.com.
+Order 52 Tips for Resuming Paused Projects by credit card, for USD 7.77 each, using ClickBank.com.

 .